Popular Critical Matchings in the Many-to-Many Setting: Our algorithm

 \section{Our algorithm}

-We first give a high level idea of our algorithm.
-As mentioned earlier, our algorithm is a proposal based algorithm.
-For the many to many setting, in the absence of lower quotas on any of the sides, a proposal based algorithm is presented in~\cite{brandl2019two} which works as follows.
-One of the sides of the bipartition say the $\AA$ side proposes to vertices on the other, and the standard Gale and Shapley algorithm~\cite{GS62} is executed.
-If at the end of this proposal sequence, some vertices are under-subscribed, they are given {\em another chance}, that is, the level of the vertex is increased, and the vertices are allowed to propose again.
-A vertex $b$ which receives the proposal, always prefers a higher level vertex $a$ over any lower level vertex $a'$ irrespective of the preference of $b$ between $a$ and $a'$.
+We first give a high-level idea of our algorithm.
+As mentioned earlier, our algorithm is a proposal-based algorithm.
+For the many-to-many setting, in the absence of lower quotas on any of the sides, a proposal-based algorithm is presented in~\cite{brandl2019two} which works as follows.
+One of the sides of the bipartition, say the $\AA$ side, proposes to vertices on the other, and the standard Gale and Shapley algorithm~\cite{GS62} is executed.
+At this stage, all the proposing vertices are considered to be at the lowest level, i.e. level zero.
+If at the end of this proposal sequence, some vertices are under-subscribed, they are given another \emph{chance}, that is, the level of the vertex is increased, and the vertices are allowed to propose again.
+A vertex $b$ which receives the proposal always prefers a higher level vertex $a$ over any lower level vertex $a'$ irrespective of the preference of $b$ between $a$ and $a'$.

-If there were lower quotas for vertices on $\AA$ side alone, an extension of the above idea as given in \cite{MNNR18} is to let deficient vertices on the $\AA$ side propose with even higher levels.
-It can be shown that the sum of lower quotas of the $\AA$ side many additional levels suffice to compute a feasible matching.
-Furthermore, since vertices on the $\AA$ side are proposing to satisfy their deficiency, at a higher level, the vertex is allowed to get matched to at most lower quota many partners.
+If there were lower quotas for vertices on the $\AA$ side alone, an extension of the above idea as given in \cite{MNNR18} is to let deficient vertices on the $\AA$ side propose with even higher levels.
+It can be shown that the number of \emph{additional} levels required to compute a popular feasible/critical matching is equal to the sum of lower quotas of the vertices on the $\AA$ side.
+Furthermore, since vertices on the $\AA$ side are proposing to satisfy their deficiency, at a higher level ($>1$), the vertex is allowed to get matched to at most lower quota many partners.
 In our case, we have lower quotas on both sides.
-Thus before we start our standard Gale and Shapley algorithm, we ensure that deficiency of $\BB$ side is fulfilled.
+Thus before we start our standard Gale and Shapley algorithm, we ensure that the deficiency of the $\BB$ side is fulfilled.
 In order to do so, we let vertices on the $\AA$ side propose to {\em only} lower quota vertices on the $\BB$ side for a certain number of levels {\em before} the Gale and Shapley proposals begin.
-Since the goal is to meet the deficiency of $\BB$ side vertices, in a {\em lower level} vertex $b$ is allowed to be matched to at most lower quota many partners.
+Since the goal is to meet the deficiency of $\BB$ side vertices, in a {\em lower level}, vertex $b$ is allowed to be matched to at most lower quota many partners.
 There are additional subtleties in making this overall idea work which we elaborate below formally.